sci-visus/OpenVisus/docs/python-features/func-example.md

 # FuncExample

-Template to follow for documenting functions
+Template to follow for documenting functions.